arjpaiva/DevOps-Course-Starter/README.md

  * Debugger is active!
  * Debugger PIN: 226-556-590
 ```
+Now visit http://localhost:5000/ in your web browser to view the app.

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 ### Notes